 Curing meat is a preservation process going way back to ancient civilizations long before refrigeration.
-Probably some primitive tribe discovered that a dead animal washed ashore hadn't rotted, and although the meat was salty and gray, it was still tasty and nobody died.
+Probably some primitive tribe discovered that a dead animal washed ashore hadn’t rotted, and although the meat was salty and gray, it was still tasty and nobody died when they ate it.
 Then they started experimenting, and along the way they killed a few kinfolk, but eventually they figured out how to preserve meat with salt.

 Then, probably in the 1600s, somebody discovered that a mix of salt and saltpeter, when rubbed into meat, worked better.
 They didn’t know it, but the potassium nitrate in saltpeter kills Clostridium botulinum, the deadly bacterium that causes botulism.
 The nitrate also preserved the pink color of the meat.

 Today hardly anybody uses saltpeter and neither should you.
-Specially prepared blends of salt, sodium nitrite, and sodium nitrate are used by commercial producers and home cooks alike.
+Specially prepared blends of salt with sodium nitrite and sodium nitrate are used by commercial producers.
 Called curing salts as a group, they are why bacon, hot dogs, hams, and corned beef are pink and why they have a distinctive tangy cured meat flavor.

 Individually they are named Prague Powder #1 (a.k.a.
 Insta Cure #1 or Pink curing salt #1), Prague powder #2 (a.k.a.
 Pink curing salt #2 and Insta Cure #2), Morton Tender Quick, and good old Saltpeter.
-All my recipes use Prague Powder #1 which has only 6.25% sodium nitrite, no sodium nitrate.
-Prague Powder #2 has 4% sodium nitrate and it is used mostly on meats that are air dried and not cooked, meats that age because nitrate slowly breaks down into nitrite over time so it remains active over months.
-But nitrates can also form nitrosamines, a compound that is a carcinogen in animals, but its effect on humans is still ill defined.
-Unless you are an expert, you should never substitute one curing salt for another.
+All my recipes use only Prague Powder #1 which has only 6.25% sodium nitrite and no sodium nitrate.
+Prague Powder #2 has 4% sodium nitrate and it is used mostly on meats that are air dried and not cooked, meats that age because the nitrate slowly breaks down into nitrite over time so it remains active over months.
+But nitrates can also form nitrosamines, a compound that is a carcinogen in animals, although its effect on humans is still ill defined.
+Unless you are an expert, never substitute one curing salt for another, especially in my recipes.
 I describe them in detail in my article on the Science of Salt.

 Nitrites, botulism, and safety

-The idea that nitrites or nitrates were carcinogenic was the result of a flawed experiment in the 1970s and, although it has been debunked, the bad reputation won't go away.
-In 2003 the World Health Organization flat out said it: "No association was found with oral, oesophageal, gastric, or testicular cancer."
-Research shows that about 95% of the nitrites we consume come from the natural compounds in vegetables such as lettuce, spinach, celery, and carrots, and even some drinking water.
+The idea that nitrites or nitrates were carcinogenic was the result of a flawed experiment in the 1970s and, although it has been debunked, the bad reputation won’t go away.
+In 2003 the World Health Organization flat out said it: “No association was found with oral, oesophageal, gastric, or testicular cancer.”
+Research shows that about 95% of the nitrites we consume come from the natural compounds in vegetables such as lettuce, spinach, celery, radishes, and carrots, and even some drinking water.
+There is even some in saliva.
 Click this link for more on the subject.